If you are registered blind (severely sight impaired), you can apply for a blind person's bus pass, for free.

 There are a number of reasons why a bus pass may be cancelled:

 - if you've previously reported your pass as lost or stolen and it has been replaced - make sure you use only your most recent pass and destroy any older ones

 - if we've contacted you requesting proof of continued eligibility and you've not provided it

 - if your pass has been used inappropriately, for example by a family member or friend

-If you believe you are still eligible for free travel, please contact us as soon as possible.
+If you believe you are still eligible for free travel, contact the Concessionary Bus Passes Team as soon as possible.

 You'll need to pay for travel until you receive your replacement bus pass.

 To get bus pass advice in person at West Offices, you need to make an appointment.